scrapy/scrapy/docs/topics/items.rst

 <topics-item-pipeline>` or :ref:`spider middlewares
 <topics-spider-middleware>`, it is a good practice to use the
-:class:`~scrapy.utils.item.ItemAdapter` class and the :func:`~scrapy.utils.item.is_item_like` function to write code that works for any :ref:`supported item type <item-types>`:
+:class:`~scrapy.utils.item.ItemAdapter` class and the :func:`~scrapy.utils.item.is_item` function to write code that works for any :ref:`supported item type <item-types>`:

 .. autoclass:: scrapy.utils.item.ItemAdapter

-.. autofunction:: scrapy.utils.item.is_item_like
+.. autofunction:: scrapy.utils.item.is_item

 Other classes related to items